 Contract

-Whether you are the realtor party sending the executed contract to the escrow officer or not, it is important to follow up to make sure all documents, addendums, disclosures, etc have been delivered.
-This is also the best time to establish your transaction management file if you have not done so already adding any additional new documents that didn’t exist if a file was already created.
-By adding your file contents to the transaction management platform, you will be benefit from the checklist embedded in the system which pinpoints exact moments which to perform tasks or connect with your client or another party within the transaction.
+Regardless of whether you are the realtor responsible for sending the executed contract to the escrow officer or not, it is essential to follow up and ensure that all relevant documents, addendums, disclosures, and so on have been successfully delivered.
+This is also an opportune time to establish your transaction management file, especially if you haven’t done so already.
+If a file already exists, you can add any newly obtained documents to it.
+By organizing your file contents within a transaction management platform, you can take advantage of the embedded checklist feature.
+This checklist will guide you on precisely when to perform specific tasks or engage with your client or other parties involved in the transaction.

 Due Diligence

-During this period, the buyer is navigating their option period – the time they have to inspect and consult with service and handy professionals regarding concerns or items listed as deficient.
-This also the timeframe where the title company begins to deliver items based upon the contractual timeline.
-It is apparent, whether you represent the buyer or seller, to review any item delivered from the title company in excruciating detail and to hold the title company to specific deadlines mentioned in the contract.
-Generally the buyers due diligence is comprised of their option period which is a pre set number of days defined in the contract as well as delivery of information from third parties (such as a title company/taxing authority/homeowners association) within the days allotted.
+During this phase, the buyer enters their option period, which grants them time to conduct inspections and seek advice from service professionals regarding any concerns or deficiencies listed.
+Simultaneously, the title company initiates the delivery of items as stipulated by the contractual timeline.
+Whether you represent the buyer or seller, it is crucial to meticulously review any documents provided by the title company and ensure that they adhere to the specific deadlines outlined in the contract.
+Typically, the buyer’s due diligence encompasses their predetermined option period, which specifies a certain number of days, along with the receipt of information from third parties (such as the title company, taxing authority, or homeowners association) within the designated timeframe.

 Negotiation